cubed-guy/ice/README.md

 I've also borrowed the data definition methods (aka `__dunder__` methods) and the indentation from Python, because that's what makes Python great (and that I am primarily a Python programmer).

 Note that, unlike a class in Python or C++, the label is not the type of a variable.
-You may say the type *comprises* of the label and is only the label.
+You may say the type *comprises* of the label but is not limited to the label.
 Apart from defining how the data interacts with everything, we also need to define how it is stored.
-Here's that aspect of the data type.
+These sections describe the other part of the type.

 ## Integers